bottom-up-academic-integrity/document-open-letter-2025/content.typ

-= TU Delft for Integrity Open Letter

 == Our response to The Moral Deliberation Advice Report: “Sensitive collaboration relating to Israel-Gaza”

-This letter is a summary of #link("https://tudelft.forintegrity.nl/output/2025-our-moral-deliberation.html")[our response to TU Delft’s Moral Deliberation outcome]and process regarding *TU Delft’s institutional collaborations with Israeli entities implicated in war crimes, apartheid, and plausible genocide, as identified in the context of the Israel-Gaza conflict.* For a deeper analysis of the process, its ethical shortcomings, and what a responsible alternative should look like, we invite you to #link("https://tudelft.forintegrity.nl/output/2025-our-moral-deliberation.html")[read our full document].
+This letter is a summary of our response to TU Delft’s Moral Deliberation outcome and process regarding *TU Delft’s institutional collaborations with Israeli entities implicated in war crimes, apartheid, and plausible genocide, as identified in the context of the Israel-Gaza conflict.* For a deeper analysis of the process, its ethical shortcomings, and what a responsible alternative should look like, we invite you to #link("https://tudelft.forintegrity.nl/output/2025-our-moral-deliberation.html")[read our full document].

 TU Delft has acknowledged the “possibility of genocidal violence” in Gaza, but continues collaborations with Israeli institutions credibly linked to the military apparatus carrying it out.
 The university’s recent policy shift—announcing a partial moratorium—is a result of organized, sustained and costly social pressure.
 The advice is that no new partnerships or projects with Israeli universities or organizations should be allowed, unless they are shown not to contribute to complicity.
 However, the same assessment process used for new proposals should also be applied to existing ones in order to stop benefiting those parties engaged in human rights violations.